 This project is the second of two phases to complete committed improvements to Pryor Road from M-150 Highway to Longview Road.
-This second phase of the project will widen Pryor Road as a four-lane facility with turn lanes, sidewalk, shared-use path, curb, and street lighting from M-150 Highway to Hook Road.
+This second phase of the project will add at third lane and turn lanes to Pryor Road along with, sidewalk, shared-use path, curb, and street lighting from M-150 Highway to Hook Road.
+Future development and growth patterns may, or may not, warrant additional lanes and medians.
+As part of this project, a future alignment study will be completed so future development along the corridor can planned to support future transportation improvements.